 The Learning Portal from College Libraries Ontario has an OER Toolkit which provides an overview of the movement, sources for OER content and strategies for adopting and creating this content for your own teaching.

 Sharing Harvard or Ivey case studies requires payment.
-For more details, listen to this segment of the icopyright audio series.

 Library business database alternatives: